The Benefits of Green Shipping

 Beyond the obvious environmental friendliness aspect of sustainable packing materials, this effort will also resonate with many of your consumers and can strengthen the purpose of your brand in their eyes.

 Many businesses have regular shipments that go to the same recipient on a frequent basis.
-To save yourself some money on fuel and other fees, and to cut down on carbon emissions, consider working with your Worldwide Express shipping expert to consolidate your smaller groups of packages into larger groupings.
-You can then choose from UPS's pickup options that help ensure drivers arrive only when you have shipments ready, versus having unnecessary stops on your non-shipping days.
+To save yourself some money on fuel and other small package fees, and to cut down on carbon emissions, consider working with your Worldwide Express shipping expert to consolidate your smaller groups of packages into larger groupings.
+You can then choose from UPS’s pickup options that help ensure drivers arrive only when you have shipments ready, versus having unnecessary stops on your non-shipping days.

 Push “pause” on paper